kallaway/100-days-of-code/log.md

 AM: Read some really good node.js documentation the other night and decided to use what I had learned on my twitter bot, changing the file structure and adding Heroku environment variables instead of the config keys for the bot

-PM: FreeCodeCamp(:fire:) Wikipedia viewer zipline progress made
+PM: freeCodeCamp(:fire:) Wikipedia viewer zipline progress made

 **Thoughts**: